kovidgoyal/calibre/manual/gui.rst

 In addition to the :guilabel:`Cover grid` described above, you can also have calibre display covers in the single row.
 This is activated via a button in the lower right corner of the main window.
-In :guilabel:`Preferences->Look & feel->Cover browser` you can change the number of covers displayed, and even have the :guilabel:`Cover browser` display itself in a separate popup window.
+In :guilabel:`Preferences->Interface->Look & feel->Cover browser` you can change the number of covers displayed, and even have the :guilabel:`Cover browser` display itself in a separate popup window.